Matthew 19

 The Death Penalty

-You DO NOT NEED to divorce if your wife is stoned to death, just like if your wife were to die naturally, you would be free, 1 Corinthians 7:39.
 So, whether that death comes by natural causes or whether that death comes by a violation of the Law of Moses and the penalty is death, the man is free and wouldn’t need the ‘apostasion’.

 Now God’s original law was that a man marries a woman and if that woman committed adultery, then that woman would be stoned to death and the man would be free to marry again.

-Now, by the time Jesus comes on the scene they weren’t practising the stoning to death of people who committed ‘porneia’ or ‘marital unfaithfulness’, or ‘fornication’ and it appears they only wanted to stone someone when it suited their own evil purposes, John 8:11 / John 8:48-49.
+By the time Jesus comes on the scene they weren’t practising the stoning to death of people who committed ‘porneia’ or ‘marital unfaithfulness’, or ‘fornication’ and it appears they only wanted to stone someone when it suited their own evil purposes, John 8:11 / John 8:48-49.

-The Romans had come in and taken over that facet of the law in the first century in Palestine and had taken away from them the right to the death penalty.
+The Romans had come in and taken over that facet of the law in the first century in Palestine and had taken away from them the right of the death penalty.
 That’s why the Jews had to take Jesus to Pilate to get Him officially condemned and executed, John 18:28-38.

-Paul was arrested in the temple and they were going to kill him, Acts 21:27-40. but again, that was a riot, that wasn’t formal legal action.
+Now, of course, there were some riot acts in the New Testament.
+Stephen was stoned to death, but that was the result of a riot, Acts 7:54-58, but it wasn’t a legal action.
+Paul was arrested in the temple, and they were going to kill him, Acts 21:27-40, but again, that was a riot, that wasn’t formal legal action.
 The Romans had taken away from the Jews the right of formal, legal execution for any crime.

+Jesus is talking about the Law of Moses.
+The Pharisees said, what about Moses?
+Moses commanded it, Matthew 19:7-9 / Mark 10:3.
 Jesus is saying if they’re going to enter into a relationship with somebody other than the person that God intended for them to marry.
 They already have a relationship with a person that God expects them to honour.

 If their mate is unfaithful to them, if they break this vow, the intimacy of this covenant, then as far as the Law of Moses is concerned, technically they are dead.
 Therefore, they don’t need an ‘apostasion’ because they have dissolved the relationship by virtue of their action, they have violated the covenant.